 In August 2000, the congregation of Providence Presbyterian Church purchased a used church building in the town of Chilhowie, located in Smyth County, Virginia, where it currently meets for worship (pictured below).
 In January 2002, the Rev. DeLacy A. Andrews, Jr., resigned as pastor in order to accept a call to serve as the Regional Home Missionary of the newly formed Presbytery of the Southeast.
 His calling is to help establish new OP congregations throughout the region.

 In July 2002, the Rev. Hank L. Belfield was called by the congregation to serve as its second pastor.
 He and his wife, Cheryl, along with two of their three children, reside in Chilhowie just a few miles from the church building.
 Their eldest child, raised in the church, is now married to another church member.
 She serves as the accompanist playing the piano for congregational singing on Sundays.
-Currently, the membership of the congregation numbers just above sixty.
-Several non-members attend regularly as well.
+Currently, the membership of the congregation stands at sixty.
+A few non-members attend regularly as well.
 The members and attendees range in age from young to old and serve in their communities in various vocations.